-A prerequisite for admission is that applicants have a Bachelor (or Master) degree in biology, ecology, environmental sciences, oceanography, marine sciences, geography, geology, veterinary medicine or other equivalent degrees with minimum 180 credits at the latest before September 1st 2020.
+A prerequisite for admission is that applicants have a Bachelor of Sciences (or Master of Sciences) degree in biology, ecology, environmental sciences, oceanography, marine sciences, (bio)chemistry, biotechnology, geography, geology, or other equivalent degrees, with minimum 180 ECTS.

-Note: students in their last year of such a study program at the time of application will also be considered for admission.
-It is the applicant's responsibility that the required degree is obtained prior to the start of the IMBRSea program.
+Students in their last year of relevant bachelor degree at the time of application, will also be considered for admission.
+However, if accepted, it will only be admitted if the degree is obtained prior to September 1st of the year of IMBRSea intake.
+It is the applicant's responsibility that the required degree is obtained prior to the start of the IMBRSea programme.

-Note 2: your degree and transcript of records will need to be duly legalized.
-See below.
+Upon acceptance to the IMBRSea programme, your degree and transcript of records will need to be duly legalised.
+Please see below.

-- A recent TOEFL Certificate: minimum score: 87 points (internet based)
+- A TOEFL Certificate: minimum score: 570 points (paper) or 87 points (internet)

-- A recent IELTS Certificate: minimum score: 6.5
+- A IELTS Certificate (in person or online): minimum score: 6.5

-- A recent Cambridge English certificate: Cambridge English First (FCE) - grade A or B
+- A Cambridge English certificate: Cambridge English First (FCE) - grade A or B

 - A certificate proving that you have followed at least 1 year of higher education in English

-If you are accepted into the IMBRSea program you will be required to send hard copies of your higher education diploma and academic transcript of records to the coordination office, in order to finalize your application and to start the enrollment procedure.
+If you are accepted into the IMBRSea program you will be required to send hard copies of your higher education diploma and academic transcript of records to Ghent University, in order to finalise your application and to start the enrolment procedure.
 Please respect the given deadlines.

 Hard copies are required to ascertain the authenticity of your diploma and transcript of records.
-Please read carefully the information about the legalization methods per country and how to get your documents legalized at Ghent University here.
+Please read carefully the information about the legalisation methods per country and how to get your documents legalised at Ghent University here.

-The legalization method depends on the country where the diploma was issued (check the list of countries per legalization method).
+The legalisation method depends on the country where the diploma was issued (check the list of countries per legalisation method).

 - OR Certified copy: A certified true copy of a document is a copy taken of the original primary document by a qualified official who guarantees its authenticity as a true copy.
 Click here for more information.

-- OR legalize your diploma at the Belgian Embassy: For contact information on where to have the legalization done and the requirements: click here.
+- OR legalise your diploma at the Belgian Embassy: For contact information on where to have the legalisation done and the requirements: click here.